sogilis/Blog/README.md

 ## Online

 1. Go to [https://blog.sogilis.fr/admin](https://blog.sogilis.fr/admin), and sign in with your Google account.
-:info: All members of Sogilis team have access to this admin interface.
+:information_source: All members of Sogilis team have access to this admin interface.

 2. That's it.
 You now can now create/modify/review/delete/publish articles.